Eggs In Purgatory – Paleo Style! What a great name for this entree.

 - Make a dent in each bowl and crack an egg into each.
 Season with salt and pepper.

 - Bake until the eggs are done the way each person likes them.
-Some like them runny and some them hard.
+Some like them runny and some like them hard.
 Aim for 10 to 15 minutes.

 - If using an oven-proof skillet rather than ramekins, reduce heat to 375 and bake a little bit longer.